 Students majoring in chemistry earn a Bachelor of Arts (BA) or a Bachelor of Science (BS) degree.

 The BA program is a good choice if you're interested in earning a degree in dentistry, medicine, law, or other professional fields after you graduate.
 It's also good preparation for secondary school teaching.

 The BS program will prepare you for graduate study in chemistry or related fields and for careers in business and industry.
 The BS degree in chemistry is certified by the American Chemical Society.

 Course requirements are similar for BA and BS students.
-They include five courses in chemistry that will provide a foundation for the rest of your chemistry course work:
+They include courses in chemistry that will provide a foundation for the rest of your chemistry course work:

 - Foundation courses in chemistry